d3fc/d3fc/tools/_posts/2010-10-10-crosshairs.md

       .call(multi);
 ---

-The crosshair component renders a interactive crosshair.
-The component should be data-joined to an empty array which it will populate with an object that idicates the current crosshair location.
+The crosshair component renders an interactive crosshair.
+The component should be data-joined to an empty array which it will populate with an object that indicates the current crosshair location.
 This is a useful mechanism for displaying the crosshair location in some form of legend.

 The crosshair is typically rendered alongside other series.
 The following example uses a multi-series component to render a crosshair and a line series: